Emergence of Krylov complexity through quantum walks: An exploration of the quantum origins of complexity: Comparison with the complexity of random unitary circuits

 With the above considerations and results in mind we are ready to investigate the heart of the issue, namely the complexity as it arises through Hamiltonian evolution as opposed to a random unitary circuit of the Hayden-Preskill type.
 Let us point out that the idea of simplifying unitary dynamics to a circuit, which is itself efficiently described by a classical stochastic process has been the subject of many seminal works apart from Hayden and Preskill's, such as \cite{Znidaric:2008idn,Dahlsten:2007uow,Sekino:2008he,Lashkari:2011yi,Khemani:2017nda,Nahum:2017yvy}.
 Some of the main ideas therein are succinctly summarized in \cite{Fisher:2022qey}.

 We find the explanation presented in \cite{Nahum:2017yvy} most illuminating.
 The authors consider an operator evolved by a unitary circuit $O(t)=U^\dagger(t)OU(t)$, which can be expanded in the basis of $SU(q^N)$ ($q$ here stands for the dimension of the Hilbert space at each of the $N$ sites) generators $\{\mathcal{S}\}$ as \be O(t)=\sum_\mathcal{S}a_\mathcal{S}(t)\mathcal{S}~. \ee They then find that the probability $P_\mathcal{S}(t)\equiv\overline{a^2_\mathcal{S}(t)}$ satisfies the master equation for a Markov process \be P_\mathcal{S}(t)=\sum_{\mathcal{S}'} W_{\mathcal{S}\mathcal{S}'}P_{\mathcal{S}'}(t-1)~, \ee where $W_{\mathcal{S}\mathcal{S}'}$ is a suitable transition matrix whose properties are not important for our purposes here.
 Notice however, that the probability $P_\mathcal{S}(t)$ is quite crucially defined as the Haar average $\overline{a^2_\mathcal{S}(t)}$.
-In other words the classical random walk dynamics arise after coarse-graining over the space of unitaries and as the authors caution as, ``this fictitious Markov process is not the true unitary dynamics of $O(t)$".
+However, as the authors caution, ``this fictitious Markov process is not the true unitary dynamics of $O(t)$".
 This clarifies why we should not expect a match between a measure of complexity derived from this Markov process and one derived directly from the unitary dynamics.

+While this stochastic process above is not precisely identified with the classical walk of the previous subsections, it is a clearer manifestation of the implicit coarse-graining procedure that leads to the latter.
+More concretely, the fictitious ensemble of walkers in \cite{Susskind:2018pmk}, is what leads under the no-collisions assumption (equivalently assuming the graph is tree-like) to the circuit being Haar typical.
+In other words, no matter the starting point and whether you assume that the gates are chosen randomly with respect to the Haar measure as in \cite{Nahum:2017yvy}, or the gates are fixed but their implementation is random as in \cite{Susskind:2018pmk}, averaging is imperative for classical randomness to emerge.

 Be that as it may, this picture captures many of the essential features of operator growth, which is precisely why it has been so influential.
 The common points with our approach seem to arise when we consider the time average of Krylov complexity (\ref{time average complexity}).
 In light of the above, we can provide an explanation for this phenomenon.
 The systems we are considering exhibit a version of ergodicity, since by construction the time evolution leads to a complete exploration of the space of states.
 Simply put, since we are looking at connected graphs, the wavefunction is bound to eventually spread to all the vertices.
 It is then reasonable to assume that performing the time average has a similar effect to an ensemble average.
 This is precisely why we can cast the problem at hand in the language of ETH.